getlago/lago-docs/docs/guide/15_emails.md

 The email will be sent to customers based on the organization or customer’s document locale.
 This means that the email will have the same locale as the invoice sent.

 ## Email sending address
-For the cloud version, Lago uses no-reply@getlago.com as the sending email address.
-This email address cannot receive replies from your customers.
-However, your organization’s email address will be included in the email template in case your customer needs to contact you (see below).
+For the cloud version, Lago uses [no-reply@getlago.com](mailto:no-reply@getlago.com) as the sending email address.
+Any responses from your customers will be directed to the email address you have established for your organization in the organization settings.

 ## Email template
 ![Send invoice by email ](../../static/img/email-template.png)